 PELLANDINI-SIMÁNYI, L., HAMMER, F. and Z. VARGHA (2015), The Financialization of Everyday life or the Domestication of Finance?, CULTURAL STUDIES, 29 (5-6), 733-759.

 VARGHA, Z. (2011), From long-term savings to instant mortgages: financial demonstrations and the role of interaction in markets, ORGANIZATION, 18 (2), 215-235.

 VARGHA, Z. (2010), Educate or serve: the paradox of ’professional service’ and the image of the west in legitimacy battles of post-socialist advertising, THEORY AND SOCIETY, 39 (2), 203-243.

-PELLANDINI-SIMÁNYI, L. and Z. VARGHA (2019), Legal infrastructures: How laws matter in the organization of new markets, ORGANIZATION STUDIES, accepted.
+PELLANDINI-SIMÁNYI, L. and Z. VARGHA (2019), Legal infrastructures: How laws matter in the organization of new markets, ORGANIZATION STUDIES, in press.

 VARGHA, Z. (2016), Conversation stoppers: Constructing consumer Attitudes To Risk in UK wealth management, in: Michael Power, Riskwork: Essays on the Everyday Life of Risk Management, Oxford, Oxford University Press, 172-192.